Super Bowl XXXV: Broadcasting

-The game was broadcast in the United States by CBS (their first since Super Bowl XXVI in January 1992).
+The game was broadcast in the United States by CBS.
+It was CBS's first Super Bowl since Super Bowl XXVI in January 1992.
+Following the 1993 season, Fox bought the rights to air the NFC package, leaving CBS without the NFL for the next four years until 1998, when they began broadcasting the AFC package.

 Play-by-play announcer Greg Gumbel became the first African-American announcer to call a major sports championship on network television.
+Gumbel also became the third person to both host a Super Bowl pregame show and call the game, joining Dick Enberg and Al Michaels.
+Gumbel was the host during his first stint with CBS for Super Bowl XXVI, and he was the pregame host for Super Bowls XXX and XXXII when he was with NBC.

-He was joined in the broadcast booth by color commentator Phil Simms.
+Gumbel was joined in the broadcast booth by color commentator Phil Simms.
 Armen Keteyian and Bonnie Bernstein served as sideline reporters.
 Jim Nantz hosted all the events with help from his then-fellow cast members from The NFL Today: Mike Ditka, Craig James, Randy Cross, and Jerry Glanville.
-The desk reporting was done aboard the famous Buccaneer Cove pirate ship at the end zone of Raymond James Stadium.
+The studio set was placed aboard the famous Buccaneer Cove pirate ship at the end zone of Raymond James Stadium.

 The broadcast featured the brand-new EyeVision instant-replay system, which provided rapid-fire sequential shots from a series of cameras positioned around the top of the stadium.
 It allowed for bullet time effects, similar to those used in the movie The Matrix.
 It was extremely unusual for CBS to debut a major new technology system at an event the size of the Super Bowl.
 The EyeVision system proved its mettle when it helped to uphold a replay challenge on a Jamal Lewis 4th-quarter touchdown.
-EyeVision was also used during the broadcast of the Super Bowl XXXV halftime show, which was directed by Saturday Night Live director Beth McCarthy-Miller.
+EyeVision was also used during the broadcast of the Super Bowl XXXV halftime show.
 EyeVision would mostly fall out of use after Super Bowl XXXV, not being used in an NFL game until an upgraded version was announced for Super Bowl 50.

 CBS also produced a separate HDTV broadcast of the game in the 1080i format, with Kevin Harlan and Daryl Johnston announcing.
 It was the second year that the game was televised in both standard-definition TV (NTSC) and HDTV.

-As previously mentioned, this was the first Super Bowl to be aired on CBS in nine years (after XXVI).
-Following the 1993 season, Fox bought the rights to air the NFC package, leaving CBS without the NFL for the next four years until 1998, when they began broadcasting the AFC package, bringing an end to NBC's 33-year stint.
-(NBC would later outbid ABC for the prime time NFL package in 2006, which resulted in these match-ups moving from Monday to Sunday.)

-Along with being the first African-American to be the play-by-play announcer for a Super Bowl, Gumbel also became the third person to both host a Super Bowl pregame show and call the game, joining Dick Enberg and Al Michaels.
-Gumbel was the host during his first stint with CBS for Super Bowl XXVI, and he was the pregame host for Super Bowls XXX and XXXII when he was with NBC.

-Professional wrestler Hulk Hogan, a big Giants fan, was in attendance for the game.